zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/workflow.md

 related extensions, but will default to the repository `owner` if left empty.

 The vendor can later be "claimed" by one or more Core User(s) and then managed (somewhat) by those users.
-Claims are processed by moderators to ensure accuracy.
+Claims are processed by moderators to ensure authenticity.

 Vendors can be *verified*, *unverified* (default), or *denied*.
 Ultimately, this information will be used to filter the user display, probably only displaying verified vendors (at least as a default).
 Denied vendors would be hidden